-Data Analysis and Machine Learning with R
+Data Analysis and Machine Learning with R and Spark

 Integrating Tableau with R through R Notebooks and Shiny for Descriptive, Inferential and Predictive Analytics

 Integrating R Notebooks and R shiny with Tableau enables us to have descriptive, inferential and predictive analytics in our Tableau story/dashboard... more

 Using PostgreSQL and shiny with a dynamic leaflet map: monitoring trash cans